/

 Meeting the deadline for filing IRS Form 8832 is crucial.
 Missing it could mean losing the chance to elect your desired classification for the current tax year, impacting your tax liability.

-• IRS Form 8832 is vital for electing your business's tax classification.
+• IRS Form 8832 allows your business to select or change its federal tax classification.

 How can Taxfyle help?